 When considered as a 4D field, the electron cloud becomes quantised into ½ spin cycles.
-Light wave that strike the electron will begin to unify are a specific frequency.
+Light waves that strike the electron will begin to unify are a specific frequency.
 This triggers the rotation of the 4D electron cloud, unifying it with the wavelengths of the light.
-Some of these wave will unify, creating constructive interference, which increase the amplitude of the wave.
+Some of these waves will unify, creating constructive interference, which increase the amplitude of the wave.
 However, other waves will be off-set by ½, which creates destructive interference.
 A flat line.

 When we consider the fact that a laser differs in its qualities to normal light, in that it produces a narrow beam capable of travelling vast distances, then we can draw a comparison to the nature of destructive interference.
 EM waves are unified by the speed of light (c).
 When the frequency is multiplied by the wavelength, the result is always c.
 This means the wave will maintain its spherical nature, termed a sine wave.
 When light falls into coherence, we should expect the amplitude of the wave to increase.
 However, this is not the case.
-The EM waves remain in exactly the same shape.
+The EM waves remain in exactly the same sinusoidal shape.
 This nature of light can only be accounted for by the introduction of destructive interference, which reduces the amplitude of the wave, maintaining is sinusoidal nature.
-In terms of a laser, the light is amplified through resonance, which is counterbalanced by the destructive interference of the off set of the EM wave.
-A portion of the light create constructive interference, whilst another portion creates destructive interference, which increases the energy of the laser, and focuses the beam.
+In terms of a laser, the light is amplified through resonance, which is counterbalanced by the destructive interference of the off-set of the EM wave.
+A portion of the light creates constructive interference, whilst another portion creates destructive interference, which increases the energy of the laser, and focuses the beam.

 This notion of the relationship between the atomic spin values of the electron cloud and atomic nucleus expressed the idea that the two aspects of the atom are not separate phenomena.
 Instead, the 4D view sees the election cloud as a part of the multidimensional nature of the proton.
 For this reason, we find that there are exactly the same number of electron and protons in the universe.